- Premera Blue Cross offers Medicare Advantage plans to residents of Washington state.

 |Premera Blue Cross Medicare Advantage (HMO)||Premera Blue Cross Medicare Advantage Classic Plus (HMO)||Premera Blue Cross Medicare Advantage Peak + Rx (HMO)|

-Medicare Part C, or Medicare Advantage, is a healthcare plan offered through private insurance providers.
+Medicare Advantage (Part C) is a healthcare plan offered through private insurance providers.
 Part C combines all the elements of original Medicare — inpatient care through Medicare Part A and outpatient care through Medicare Part B — plus extra products and services like prescription coverage.